 The withdrawal process is most dangerous for people who are dependent on alcohol or benzodiazepines.
 Quitting these drugs cold turkey can cause potentially fatal complications, including seizures and delirium.

-Detoxification is a phase of addiction treatment that should always occur under the supervision of licensed and trained medical professionals.
+Detoxification is a phase of substance abuse treatment that should always occur under the supervision of licensed and trained medical professionals.
 These treatment teams monitor patients throughout detox and provide medical care to make the withdrawal process more comfortable.

 Inpatient detox can save lives.
 If grand mal seizures or other life-threatening symptoms occur, treatment staff can provide medical interventions that are not immediately available to people detoxing at home.